Emmaaa88/BMIN503_Final_Project/README.md

 This README serves as a guide for navigating and understanding the code and documentation provided in the project.

 ---
+## Files
+- README.md: Introduction of the structure of the project.
+- survey lung cancer.csv: Data used for prediction.
+- final_project_template.qmd: The whole project code and description.
+- final_project_template.html: File rendered from the qmd file.

 ## Overview